 How to use this search operator?

-If you have a tough time finding industry-related websites for partnerships, outreach and backlink building purposes, this search operator will help you tap into Google’s ability of discovering related sites.
+If you have a tough time finding industry-related websites for partnerships, outreach, and backlink building purposes, this search operator will help you tap into Google’s ability to discover related sites.

-Use this operator to find websites that are in the same niche or content category, starting with a website that you already know is relevant.
+Use this operator to find websites in the same niche or content category, starting with a website you already know is relevant.

-Basically, you will only need to start with one ‘seed’ website; the related search operator will help you discover dozens of similar sites.
-Then, use the operator again, in conjunction with each one of the newly discovered sites, and you will quickly end up having a list of hundreds of industry-related websites.
+Basically, you only need to start with one ‘seed’ website.
+The “related” search operator will help you discover dozens of similar sites.
+Then, use the operator again with each newly discovered site, and you will quickly end up with a list of hundreds of industry-related websites.

 Use these related sites to boost website traffic and build backlinks.
-Contact their owners, asking them if they are interested in posting your high quality content, or even asking to interview them on your blog.
+Contact their owners, asking them if they are interested in posting your high-quality content or interviewing them on your blog.

-When you interview site owners, they will often times link back to your website, or at least mention the interview url on Twitter or other social media platforms.
+When you interview site owners, they will often link back to your website or at least mention the interview URL on Twitter/X or other social media platforms.

-These are the most important Google search operators that can boost your business’ profitability.
-Use them creatively and you will quickly be able to learn from, and then dominate your competitors.
+These are the most important Google search operators that can boost your business’s profitability.
+Use them creatively, and you will quickly be able to learn from and then dominate your competitors.